Two expenses stealing your early retirement dreams (that are not coffee)

 Take a look at the table below, published by MoneySense some time ago that suggested what you might need in the bank for retirement – these numbers remain quite relevant today:

-While this table seems daunting the fact is this represents years of compounding power included.
+While this table seems daunting the fact is this table represents years and years of compounding power.

 In fact, the formula for any comfortable retirement is rather easy to understand: